COURT OPERATIONS DURING COVID-19 PANDEMIC

 Most hearings in Bankruptcy Court are being conducted as video conferences on the ZoomGov platform, unless the parties are otherwise notified.
 Any parties seeking to have their matter heard “in person” should contact the presiding Judge’s courtroom deputy or chambers, copying all pertinent parties.

-For more complete information on the Court’s operations during the Covid-19 pandemic, please refer to the following links:
+For additional information, please refer to the following links: